Healthcare in Singapore

 Government healthcare facilitiesGovernment healthcare facilities are primarily designed to provide subsidised healthcare services to Singaporeans.
 These facilities consist of a number of government hospitals for inpatient services and numerous polyclinics offering outpatient services.
 Although wholly owned by the government, the public sector hospitals are operated as private limited companies in order to compete with the private sector on service and quality.
-They are a far cry from what is generally known as a “government hospital” in other countries.
 Government healthcare facilities not only provide very good healthcare services to masses but also handle the most complicated cases referred from other hospitals and neighboring countries.
 A list of major public hospitals and centres is available at the end of this article.

 Government health system also sets the benchmark for the private sector on professional medical standards and fees.
 Specifically, the government influence most long-term trends such as the supply of hospital beds, the introduction of high-tech/high-cost medicine, and the rate of cost increases in the public sector which sets the bench mark in terms of pricing for the private sector.
 Charges in public health services are subsidised by the government while in the private hospitals and outpatient clinics, patients pay the amount charged by the hospitals and doctors on a fee-for-service basis.